-Julia Zarankin is a writer, birder, (occasional) birdsplainer, proud Zeiss Ambassador, lecturer, Yiddishist, and culture-tour-leader based in Toronto.
-Her writing has appeared in Audubon, Sierra Club Magazine, Canadian Geographic, The Walrus, Hazlitt, The Letters Page, Cottage Life, Orion Magazine, Threepenny Review, Prism International, Antioch Review, Birding Magazine, Maisonneuve, The New Quarterly, Ontario Nature and The Globe and Mail.
-Her story, “Black-legged Kittiwake,” was a finalist for the CBC Short Story Prize (2020).
+Julia Zarankin is a writer, birder, (occasional) birdsplainer, ZEISS Optics Ambassador, lecturer, Yiddishist, and culture-tour-leader based in Toronto.
+A recent DeGroot Foundation Courage to Write grantee, her writing has appeared in Audubon, Sierra Club Magazine, Canadian Geographic, The Walrus, Hazlitt, The Letters Page, Cottage Life, Orion Magazine, Threepenny Review, Prism International, Antioch Review, Birding Magazine, Maisonneuve, The New Quarterly, Ontario Nature and The Globe and Mail.
+Her story, “Black-legged Kittiwake,” was a finalist for the CBC Short Story Prize.
 Julia’s birding/life aspirations: “To sport the hairdo of a Cedar Waxwing, acquire the wardrobe of a Northern Flicker and develop the confidence of a Ross’s Goose.”

 A few years ago, Michael Enright interviewed Julia on CBC’s Sunday Edition about the person she thinks about most, when she’s not thinking about birds (or her husband): Anton Chekhov.

-Julia’s writing has been supported by grants from the Toronto Arts Council, the Ontario Arts Council and the Canada Council for the Arts.
-Julia is a 2022-2023 Translation Fellow at the Yiddish Book Center in Amherst, MA, and is translating Shifra Lipshits’ memoir Dreams and Reality from Yiddish into English.
+Julia’s writing has been supported by grants from the Access Copyright Foundation (Marian Hebb Research Grant), Toronto Arts Council, the Ontario Arts Council and the Canada Council for the Arts.
+Julia was a 2022-2023 Translation Fellow at the Yiddish Book Center in Amherst, MA, and her translation of Shifra Lipshits’ memoir Dreams and Reality is forthcoming with Cornell University Press in 2026.

-Julia is a proud member of the TOC, OFO, Birds Canada, ABA — incredible organizations that support birds (and the people who love them).
+Julia is a proud member and supporter of the TOC, OFO, Birds Canada, ABA — incredible organizations that support birds (and the people who love them).

 Select Publications:

-Russia is Destroying the Ukraine of my Memory, Globe and Mail (August 5, 2022)
+Russia is Destroying the Ukraine of my Memory, Globe and Mail, August 2022.

 Seabirds in Newfoundland, Toronto Star (August 12, 2022)